ivoras/daisy/README.md

-# Daisy - a minimal semi-public blockchain in Go
+# Daisy - a minimal semi-open blockchain in Go

 ## Design notes